100 Miles. 3 Countries. 4 Kids. 1 Mom. Hiking the Tour du Mont Blanc

 A: I felt very safe hiking the TMB alone with my children.
 I also saw a number of hikers solo hiking the route, including women of all ages.
 Like any adventure or place, it’s always important to be mindful of your surroundings and be aware of who is around you, however, the TMB was one of the most laid back and comfortable experiences I’ve ever had.
 I think the only time I felt nervous was crossing through a field of bulls with gigantic horns!

-Q: Is it safe to sleep in a dormitory in a gite along the way:
+Q: Is it safe to sleep in a dormitory in a gite (or refuge) along the way?

 Q: Do you need a tour guide?